Skip to main content

 Iframe embed

-If you prefer to embed the agent inline within your page layout:
+To embed the same hosted chat page inline within your page layout:

 <iframe